A reflection on my failed side projects

 Building things is nice to please a software engineer’s mind.
 It’s fun and exciting.
 But it’s also distracting and delays learnings.

 I want to focus on the minimum necessary to start testing things.
 It’s not about launching landing pages with a form to collect emails.
 It’s about launching a real product, that solves a real problem well.
 Then, with customers, decide on how to build additional stuff.

 - Micro-SaaS is a term coined by Tyler Tringas.

 - Boring tech-stack for me is: Elixir, Phoenix, PostgreSQL, plain HTML+CSS, plain JS and deploying to a VPS with Ubuntu, Nginx and Let’s Encrypt.

 - I’m more aligned with @levelsio, on launching things and seeing what gets traction.

-Follow me in Twitter as I continue to document my journey to launch several side-projects in 2022.
+Follow me in Twitter as I continue to document my journey to launch products.